aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 Inspect the restarted calculation to verify that, this time, it completes successfully.
 You should see a "Finished" status with exit code zero (`0`) when running `verdi process list - a -p1`.

-[^f1]: The `parent_folder` input for reusing the remote working folder of a previous calculation is specific to the `aiida-quantumespresso` plugin, but similar patterns are used in other plugins.
-  The `PwCalculation` `CalcJob` plugin will copy the `outdir` of the parent simulation into the appropriate location, where Quantum ESPRESSO's `pw.x` executable looks for wavefunctions, charge densities, etc.
-  This allows to keep the checkpoint files (which may be large) on the remote machine, while still recording the provenance of the new calculation in the AiiDA graph as: `parent_calculation --> remote_folder --> restart_calculation`.